 3. Poor Employee Retention

-Much has been said about employees wanting to work with a company for as long as possible but still choose to leave because of bad managers.
+Much has been said about employees wanting to work with a company for as long as possible but still choosing to leave because of bad managers.

-When company leadership is weak, employees know they also have little chances of growing professionally, and so they would rather bring their talent and vision someplace else.
+When company leadership is weak, employees know they also have little chance of growing professionally, so they would rather bring their talent and vision someplace else.

 How Do You Avoid Forced Leadership?

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!